faxm0dem/search-guard-docs/kerberos.md

 Due to the nature of Kerberos, you need to define some (static) settings in `elasticsearch.yml`, and some in `sgconfig.yml`.

+## Requirements

+This plugin requires at least java 1.8

 ## Static configuration in elasticsearch.yml

 In `elasticsearch.yml`, you need to define: